- Commercial Services

-Although the recent reports are mixed regarding the ground hog’s prediction for a longer winter or the arrival of spring, one thing is certain, “Baby it’s cold outside!”
-Many households have at least one heating pad and probably an electric blanket.
+Although the recent reports are mixed regarding the ground hog’s prediction for a longer winter or the arrival of spring, one thing is certain: “Baby it’s cold outside!”
+To combat the cold season chills, many households have at least one heating pad and probably an electric blanket.
 Aunt Louise may have even given you one this past Christmas that is still sitting in the box.
 But as the temps drop, you may be searching for that electrical heat to warm up your tootsies.
-Take heed!
-According to the Electrical Safety Foundation International (ESFI), heating pads and electric blankets are responsible for causing approximately 500 fires each year.
-A majority of these fires involve electric blankets that are more than ten years old.
+But are heating pads safe?
+Many Atlanta homeowners wonder whether heating pads are dangerous and whether similar products like electric blankets can start fires in their houses.